ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 `python analysis.py path/to/input/data/folder`
 ```

-There is plenty of other things that can be included, like how to create a virtual
+There are plenty of other things that can be included, like how to create a virtual
-environment, the format of the input data or instructions for other operative systems
+environment, the format of the input data or instructions for other operating systems
 but, at least, you are providing details on how to run the tool in a system like the
 one you used.